oceanprotocol/docs/infrastructure/deploying-ocean-subgraph.md

 Ocean subgraph allows querying the datatoken, data NFT, and all event information using GraphQL.
 Hosting the Ocean subgraph saves the cost and time required in querying the data directly from the blockchain.
 The steps in this tutorial will explain how to host Ocean subgraph for the EVM-compatible chains supported by Ocean Protocol.

-Ocean Subgraph is deployed on top of [graph-node](https://github.com/graphprotocol/graph-node), therefore, in this document, we will show first how to deploy graph-node - either using Docker Engine or Kubernetes - and then how to install Ocean Subgraph on the graph-node system.&#x20;
+Ocean Subgraph is deployed on top of [graph-node](https://github.com/graphprotocol/graph-node), therefore, in this document, we will show first how to deploy graph-node - either using Docker Engine or Kubernetes - and then how to install Ocean Subgraph on the graph-node system.

 ## Deploying Graph-node using Docker Engine and Docker Compose